arkhn/fhir-pipe/GET_STARTED.md

 #### Reload the mimic container

-You can then shutdown the database with `ctrl-c` or with `docker-compose down mimic-db`
+You can then shutdown the database with `ctrl-c` or with `docker-compose down mimic`

 In case of troubles, note that the setup scripts are executed only if the PSQL database is empty.
 To clear the previously build dockers and databases to re-start from a clean state, please run :

 ```
-docker-compose down mimic-db
+docker-compose down mimic
-docker volume rm fhir-pipe-mimic-db
+docker volume rm mimic
 ```

 And, after that, if you have to re-build the docker (for example to take into account the values setup in `.env` file), please run :

 ```
-docker-compose build mimic-db
+docker-compose build mimic
 ```

 > :warning: You may experience trouble if the postgres port is already taken.
 You can modify it in `docker-compose.yml`

 #### Install the pipe locally